Bit-Booster - Rebase Squash Amend - Documentation

 Rebase Pull Request - Rebases the from branch on top of the to branch.
 Rewrites history of from branch with rebased result (screenshot).

-Squash Pull Request - Merge-squashes the from branch into a single commit on top of the to branch.
+Squash Pull Request - Squashes the from branch (including all merges) into a single commit.
 Invites users to adjust author and commit message of the final squashed commit.
 Rewrites history of from branch with the squashed result (screenshot).

 Amend Pull Request - Allows users to adjust author and commit message on the tip commit of the from branch.
 Rewrites history of from branch with the updated commit.
 Convenient when merge checks complain about invalid commit messages, or when a previous squash accidentally set the author incorrectly (screenshot).